b97jre/RNAseqCourseScilife/labs/isoform-visualisation.md

 reference based assembly of isoforms across the entire genome.
 There is a GTF file with the final merged isoform
 information from all 12 samples.

-You can download all BAM files and GTF files for all samples [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData/refBasedAssembly/Genome) using a web browser.
+You can download all BAM files and GTF files for all samples from uppmax from here `/proj/uppstore2017171/courses/RNAseqWorkshop/downloads/isoform/otherData/refBasedAssembly/Genome`.

 ## Importing the peptide track for the *RAB11FIP5* gene and the genome

 As mentioned above, we will look at some identified peptides from a mass-spectrometry experiment, and compare those with RNA-seq data from the same cell line.

-You can download the BED file containing all peptides mapped to the genome [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData).
+You can download the BED file containing all peptides mapped to the genome from uppmax `/proj/uppstore2017171/courses/RNAseqWorkshop/downloads/isoform/otherData` .

 From the name of the BED file (human_A431_global-TDA-FDR1pc_green-known_red-novel.bed), IGV will automatically know to color the track according to peptide status